 We welcome requests to support student engagement activitites across the world, ranging from supporting the work of individual institutions to large-scale development projects at a national level.
 We can offer a range of services including staff/student strategic workshops, contributions to events and conferences, support to develop student training programmes and access to a range of events and resources.

-A current piece of consultancy work which we are excited to be involved with is the National Student Engagement Programme (NStEP) in Ireland, a collaborative initiative under development by the Union of Students in Ireland (USI), the Higher Education Authority (HEA), and Quality and Qualifications Ireland (QQI).
-The project aims to develop and implement a national student representative training programme and develop institutional capacity around student engagement activities.
+An exciting piece of consultancy work which sparqs supported from 2016 until 2019, was the National Student Engagement Programme (NStEP) in Ireland, a collaborative initiative between the Union of Students in Ireland (USI), the Higher Education Authority (HEA), and Quality and Qualifications Ireland (QQI).
+The project developed and implemented a national student representative training programme to develop institutional capacity around student engagement activities.

 At an instititional level we are currently working with Artesis Plantijn Hogeschool in Antwerp, Belgium.
 To date we have run awareness sessions with both students and staff, facilitated strategic analyis sessions and have hosted students and staff on our 2016-17 summer residential training programmes.
 We are currently working with the student council to support their development of a 5-year student engagement plan.